devopsengineerDan/Daniel_project/README.md

 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
 deactivate
 ########################################################
-FORGOTTEN PASSWD/ SET NEW PASSWD sudo -i -u postgres could not change directory to "/root" psql (9.1.11)
+FORGOTTEN PASSWD/ SET NEW PASSWD ON POSTGRES sudo -i -u postgres could not change directory to "/root" psql (9.1.11)